serginc21/alphabacktest/README.md

 # alphabacktest -- under construction #
 -------

-> **DISCLAIMER: The results this backtesting software might produce may not be accurate, reliable or suppose any evidence for reassurance on a trading strategy.
+> **DISCLAIMER: The results this backtesting software might produce may not be accurate, reliable or suppose any evidence ensuring a trading strategy profitability.
 The results are indicative and might not be appropiate for trading purposes.
-Therefore, the creator does not bear any responsibility for any losses you might incur as a result of using this software.**
+Therefore, the creator does not bear any responsibility for any losses anyone might incur as a result of using this software.**
 >
 > **Please, be fully informed about the risks and costs associated with trading the financial markets, as it is one of the riskiest investment forms possible.**

 ## Description ##

-alphabacktest is a library that aims at bringing algorithmic trading to all Pyhton programmers via a very simple set of methods that allow backtesting any trading strategy anyone can come up with.
+alphabacktest is a library that aims at bringing algorithmic trading to all Pyhton programmers via a very simple set of methods that allow backtesting any trading strategy anyone can come up with, allowing external functions or modules.

 You can find below an example of the structure to use when working with alphabacktest.
-The module is designed to be inherited in a new class created by the user and call the methods within the class. ```Backtest()``` has the engine to run the backtest and calls ```strategy()``` at each point.
+The module is designed to be inherited in a new class created by the user and call the methods within the class. ```Backtest()``` has the engine to run the backtest chronologically and calls ```strategy()``` at each point in the data.

 ```python
 from alphabacktest import Backtest